 Susan M. Kooiman is assistant professor of anthropology at Southern Illinois University Edwardsville.

 “The issue of subsistence practices and how they change through time has dominated the literature of the Northern Great Lakes region for generations.
-Kooiman’s book, sheds new light on these age-old questions.
-By focusing on pottery function and use-alteration analysis she provides a great deal of clarification on ancient cuisine as it changes through time.” — James Skibo, author of Understanding Pottery Function
+Kooiman’s book sheds new light on these age-old questions.
+By focusing on pottery function and use-alteration analysis she provides a great deal of clarification on ancient cuisine as it changed through time.” —James Skibo, author of Understanding Pottery Function